josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 Since frontend frameworks run entirely on JavaScript, they aren't ideal for much except building out pieces of interactive UIs on a single page; by nature, they're limited to the capabilities of the browser page they're loaded on.
 (Because of this, sites built just with a frontend framework are sometimes called "single-page applications," or SPAs.)

 <Callout>
-If a frontend framework is a toolbox, an app framework is a complete workshop.
+If a frontend framework is a toolbox, an meta-framework is a complete workshop.
 </Callout>

-To overcome this limitation, most popular frameworks have their own "app framework," or: a tool that helps you build not just pieces of a UI or a single page, but entire _pages and apps_ with the framework in question.
+To overcome this limitation, most popular frameworks have their own "meta-framework," or: a tool that helps you build not just pieces of a UI or a single page, but entire _pages and apps_ with the framework in question.
+(Meta-frameworks are also sometimes called "app frameworks.")

-[Next](https://nextjs.org/) is a React app framework; [Nuxt](https://nuxtjs.org/) is a Vue app framework; and [SvelteKit](https://kit.svelte.dev/) is a Svelte app framework.
+[Next](https://nextjs.org/) is a React meta-framework; [Nuxt](https://nuxtjs.org/) is a Vue meta-framework; and [SvelteKit](https://kit.svelte.dev/) is a Svelte meta-framework.

-You could think of app frameworks as a level _above_ frontend frameworks; if a frontend framework is a toolbox, an app framework is a complete workshop.
+You could think of meta-frameworks as a level _above_ frontend frameworks; if a frontend framework is a toolbox, an meta-framework is a complete workshop.
+Each one is generally the best way to build complete apps and multi-page sites ("[transitional apps](https://www.youtube.com/watch?v=860d8usGC0o)," as Rich Harris coined them) with its respective corresponding frontend framework.

-Most app frameworks include some combination of: pages and routing; data stores; layouts; image optimization; better SEO and full-page control; data fetching; and/or plugins--usually just about everything except a database to help you build a full-fledged site or app.
+Most meta-frameworks include some combination of: pages and routing; data stores; layouts; image optimization; better SEO and full-page control; data fetching; and/or plugins--usually just about everything except a database to help you build a full-fledged site or app.

 ### Going static